hitersyw/SGR-Autolap/README.md

 The HITSurgical dataset can be download at：https://pan.baidu.com/s/1EG-WUpzAZbfXmmKqbP1OOQ?pwd=HIT1, password：HIT1

-The video results as supplementary material can be download at:https://pan.baidu.com/s/1a5iDR64ujBc0gwJmW6EObg, password：hit1
+The video results as supplementary material can be download at: https://pan.baidu.com/s/1DvJ5ksaq8flrWHZATqISNQ?pwd=HIT1 提取码: HIT1

 Upon publication of this manuscript, the implementation details and code will be available online.